jasp-stats-modules/modules-app/CONTRIBUTING.md

 ## You want to develop web app inside JASP stats

-To develop/test the qt webchannel integration, you must run the web app inside JASP stats desktop application.
+To develop/test the Qt WebChannel integration, you must run the web app inside JASP stats desktop application.

 1. Start development server with `pnpm dev --host 0.0.0.0`.
 2. In ../jasp-desktop/Desktop/components/JASP/Widgets/ModulesMenu.qml file in WebEngineView section, set **url** to url that is accessable by JASP desktop and comment out the production url.
 For example "http://172.17.0.1:3000"